cityTesting/citytesting.github.io/_posts/2021-11-16-Integration-tests-with-kafka-enbedded-kafka.md

 title: Kafka integration testing (embedded Kafka)
 categories: [Java, Kafka]
 ---
-All the infomation comes from [here](https://gitbook.deddy.me/test-dintegration-avec-spring-boot-et-kafka/).
+All the infomation and the code of the consumer and producer comes from [here](https://gitbook.deddy.me/test-dintegration-avec-spring-boot-et-kafka/).

-This method will use embedded Kafka.

 - Simulation of a consumer for testing our producer.